Gen-Verse/Open-AgentRL/data/readme.md

 ## Download

-The training data in coding setting is `CodeContests_train`, the evaluation datasets are `LiveBench-ReasonFlux`.
+The training data in coding setting is `CodeContests_train`, the evaluation dataset is `LiveBench-ReasonFlux`.
 You can simply download them by
 ```bash
 # download the evaluation data
 python download_data.py --dataset LiveBench-ReasonFlux